A coordinate-free approach to obtaining exact solutions in general relativity: The Newman-Unti-Tamburino solution revisited: Overdetermined systems of partial differential equations

-In cases where symmetry conditions or other geometric conditions are imposed, Einstein's equations may no longer be in a normal form and the number of equations may exceed the number of unknowns.
-Systems where the number of equations is greater than the number of variables are called over-determined.
-An analogue of the CK theorem for the existence of solutions is the Riquier-Janet theorem for over-determined systems \cite{schwarz1984}.
-This theorem states that if the system is in ``involution", then there is an analytic solution where the free parameters are determined from the structure of the system in involution.
+When symmetry conditions or other geometric constraints are imposed, Einstein's equations may no longer appear in normal form, and the number of equations can exceed the number of unknowns.

+Systems in which the number of equations exceeds the number of variables are called overdetermined.
+The analogue of the CK theorem for the existence of solutions is the Riquier-Janet theorem for overdetermined systems \cite{schwarz1984}.
+This theorem states that if the system is in ``involution,'' then an analytic solution exists, with the free parameters determined by the structure of the system in involution.

-This method of solution is based on the theory of over-determined systems studied at the turn of the 20th century by Riquier and Janet.
-This method is based on the computation of integrability conditions and results in either an inconsistent system with no solutions or in a system in involution, the existence of a local analytic solution being guaranteed by the Riquier-Janet existence theorem, an analogue of the CK theorem for overdetermined systems.
-For example, the Riemann-Lanczos problem can be studied using the Riquier-Janet theorem \cite{lanczos1949lagrangian, bampi1983third,dolan2003exterior}.
+This solution method arises from the theory of overdetermined systems developed by Riquier and Janet at the turn of the 20th century.
+It relies on the computing of integrability conditions, which determine whether the system is inconsistent -thus admitting no solution- or can be brought into involution, in which case the Riquier-Janet existence theorem guarantees the existence of a local analytic solution.
+For instance, the Riemann-Lanczos problem can be investigated using the Riquier-Janet theorem \cite{lanczos1949lagrangian, bampi1983third, dolan2003exterior}.

-As an example of the the effect of the integrability conditions we present a system discussed in reference \cite{brans1967computer} where it is shown that only the trivial solution exists.
-In this system, the independent variables and the dependent variables are respectively $\{x,y,z\}$, and $\{u,v,w\}$.
+To illustrate the role of integrability conditions, we consider the example discussed in reference \cite{brans1967computer}, where only the trivial solution exists.
+In this system, the independent variables are $\{x,y,z\}$, and the dependent variables are $\{u,v,w\}$.
 If the system of equations were of the form

-then the first two equations would be a normal system to which CK theorem could be applied and $w$ would then be solved.
-But if we add a third equation for $u$ and $v$ as below
+then the first two equations would form a normal system to which the CK theorem could be applied, and $w$ could then be solved.
+However, if we introduce a third equation for $u$ and $v$, as shown below